tsmanner/terrasa-private/session.md

 ---

 Ttika, Michik, and Llaska will be 3 rounds late to combat when it finally starts, coming in through the back door.
 Additional lateness, possibly some damage if the trip wires aren't disarmed and they fail to notice/save against them.
+Llaska is a low ranking member of the K'anchay Order, equipped with a single Dawn Dagger (+0/1d4/5'), which will remain concealed until the presence of undead is detected.